 Since nicotine is the main active ingredient in cigarettes, quitting smoking can be achieved by your doctor helping you calm your nicotine cravings with medications, such as nicotine gum and patches.
 This is called nicotine replacement therapy.

-•Wait at least 48 hours after your extraction before smoking.
+- Wait at least 72 hours after your extraction before smoking.
 When you resume smoking, inhale very gently.

-Smoking immediately after a tooth extraction procedure is not advisable.
-If you are a smoker, check with your dentist about when the right time would be to begin smoking again.
+Smoking immediately after a tooth extraction procedure is not advisable because it can prolong your healing time.
+If you are a smoker, check with your dentist about when the right time to begin smoking again.
 While 72 hours is an average, your particular case may be different depending on your body and the extent of surgery performed.